vlab-research/vlab/README.md

-# Anecdote
+# Virtual Lab

-Anecdote is a platform for running experiments easily, efficiently, and iteratively.
+Virtual Lab is a platform for running experiments easily, efficiently, and iteratively.